6uclz1/ts-monad-sample-code/README.md

 - `LOG_LEVEL`: pino log level (`info`, `debug`, `silent`, ...).

 The configuration layer rejects malformed settings early with a `ConfigError` so failures are explicit before work begins.

+## Coding Style & Conventions

+- TypeScript strict mode is enforced; prefer neverthrow `Result`/`ResultAsync` combinators to represent branching and error flows.
+- Control flow uses expression-based handlers—avoid `if`, `for`, and `try`; rely on pattern maps (`match`, handler records).
+- Define structures with `type` aliases; use `camelCase` for functions/variables and `PascalCase` for types.
+- Logging via Pino should include `spanId` for trace continuity.

 ## Operational Notes